ndoladimeji/bikeshare_project/README.md

 ### Date created
 This project was created April 11, 2022.
-This README.md file was created April 22, 2022.
+This README.md file was created April 22, 2022

 ### Project Title
 The title of this project is **Bikeshare project**

 ### Description
 This project is a python program.
 It gets valid user inputs and uses them as filters to display information and statistics about the bikeshare system.
-It also displays raw data to the user, if interested.
+It also displays raw data to the user, if interested

 ### Files used
 chicago.csv,